Skip to contents

 Value

-If return_invalid = FALSE, returns the occurrence dataset containing only valid coordinates.
+If return_invalid = FALSE, returns the occurrence dataset containing only records flagged as TRUE.
 If return_invalid = TRUE (default), returns a list with two elements:

-• valid – the dataset with valid coordinates.
+• valid – the dataset with records flagged as TRUE.

-• invalid – the dataset with invalid coordinates removed.
+• invalid – the dataset with records flagged as FALSE.

 Examples